syedroshanzameer/azure-project2/starter_files/README.md

 This is the second project in the course.
 There are 2 parts to this project:
 1. Building an AutoML experiment using the Azure Auto ML, Deploying it, consuming the endpoint.
-    The dataset is donwloaded from the link provided in the project- BankMarketing dataset. https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv.
+    The dataset is downloaded from the link provided in the project- BankMarketing dataset. https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv.
 This dataset is registered in ML studio.
     A Compute cluster is created with the specification.
 Standard_DS12_v2 with minimum nodes as 1.
     Auto ML experiment is created using Azure Auto ML The experiment type is Classifaction.
 This experiement took close to 1 hr 20 mins to complete.